 Overall though, we still use Airbnb and imagine will continue to do so for the foreseeable future.
 Most of our experiences with them have been positive and we continue to recommend them to travelers.
 There have definitely been more negative experiences but they have been outweighed by the positive ones for us.

 So there you have it, our review and personal experiences of using Airbnb.
 While as we said, it may not be the best option for all people and all destinations, we think it can be a great way to save money and connect with locals.
 From our own personal experiences, we definitely feel that the pros outweigh the negatives we have experienced staying in Airbnb accommodations thus far.

-You can get $20 off your first Airbnb booking or $80 off your first hosting experience by clicking here (note AirBnB sometimes adjusts the values of these credits).
+You can get $20+ off your first Airbnb booking or $80+ off your first hosting experience by clicking here (note AirBnB regularly adjusts the value of the sign up credits).

 Have questions about Airbnb?
 Have you personally used Airbnb?
 We’d love for you to share your experiences—good or bad—and any tips you have for those thinking about using Airbnb on their next trip.